National Women and Girls HIV/AIDS Awareness Day (NWGHAAD) is held every year on March 10.

-NWGHAAD mobilizes partners, supporters, and communities across the United States to share information and empower women and girls to learn the importance of HIV and AIDS prevention, care, and treatment.
+NWGHAAD is a day to mobilize partners, supporters, and communities across the United States to share information and empower women and girls to learn more about the importance of HIV and AIDS prevention, care, and treatment.

 Organize an event that features art focused on HIV and AIDS education and prevention among women and girls.